travetto/test-plugin/README.md

 # travetto-test-plugin

-This plugin integrates with the travetto frameweork's testing module, to provide realtime feedback of tests in the editor.
+This plugin integrates with the travetto framework's testing module, to provide real-time feedback of tests in the editor.

 ## Features

-* Realtime feedback in test files
+* Real-time feedback in test files
   - Run all tests on file load
   - Run individual tests on file save (depending on current line)
 * The ability to debug any test (Ctrl-Shift-T)
-  - Will automaticallly add/remove a break point at the current line, and run the test in debug
+  - Will automatically add/remove a break point at the current line, and run the test in debug

 ## Requirements